cyberark/conjur/apidocs/src/api.md

 FORMAT: 1A

-# Conjur API
+# Conjur V5 API

-This is official documentation of the Conjur API.
+This is official documentation of the Conjur V5 API.
 It allows you tremendous flexibility to control and manipulate your Conjur software.

+Looking for the Conjur Enterprise (V4) API? https://conjur.docs.apiary.io

 # Group Authentication